 Today, there is less separation between local and global than ever before.
 Prepare yourself to solve global issues that have major local implications.

-The University of Baltimore's Master of Arts in Global Affairs and Human Security program was named one of the top 25 campus master's in security studies programs 2019 by Security Degree Hub, and the best international relations master's program in the state of Maryland for 2018 by International Relations Edu.
+UB's Master of Arts in Global Affairs and Human Security program was named one of the top 25 campus master's in security studies programs 2019 by Security Degree Hub, and the best international relations master's program in the state of Maryland for 2018 by International Relations Edu.

 Our 36-credit, cross-disciplinary M.A. in Global Affairs and Human Security provides you with an opportunity to explore your interests in international issues related to good governance, sustainable development, transnational problem-solving and the promotion of human security.